jlegatheaux/RC2020-assignments/assignment-5/README.md

 ![Legenda](Figures/config5.123.png)

 Both configurations test the ring network of the figure above.
 During the execution some links change state: go down and up.
 The second configuration shows how a count to infinity event may take place when we are only using the baseline DV.
-This happens when all links connecting node 1 to other nodes go down and the done becomes isolated.
+This happens when all links connecting node 1 to other nodes go down and node 1 becomes isolated and unreachable from the rest of the network.

 Both configuration files show how to send trace packets and the result of their execution.
 Trace packets are sent using the configuration file command

 ```
 traceroute time origin destination
 ```
-It llows one to trace the path in the network of a packet sent from `origin`to `destination` at time stamp `time`.
+It allows one to trace the path in the network of a packet sent from `origin`to `destination` at time stamp `time`.
 When there is a routing loop, it is also clearly shown.
 Routing loops only come to an end when the packets' RTT reaches 0.

 ### Stage 2: Add Triggered Updates